Solemn assembly: Sustaining new church presidents

 Joseph Smith and his counselors in the original First Presidency were sustained in a solemn assembly in the Kirtland Temple on March 27, 1836, and Brigham Young was sustained in a solemn assembly on December 27, 1847, in the Kanesville Tabernacle in Council Bluffs, Iowa.
 The first solemn assembly sustaining to take place in the Salt Lake Tabernacle was on October 10, 1880, when John Taylor was sustained as the church's third president.
 Solemn assembly sustainings were held in the Salt Lake Tabernacle for the next twelve presidents of the church.
-The solemn assembly sustaining for Heber J. Grant, the 7th church president, was postponed by three months because of the worldwide flu pandemic in 1918-1919.
+The solemn assembly sustaining for Heber J. Grant, the 7th church president, was postponed to June 1, 1919, because of the worldwide flu pandemic in 1918-1919.
 Gordon B. Hinckley, the church's 15th president, was the last to be sustained in a solemn assembly in the Salt Lake Tabernacle on April 2, 1995.
 Subsequent solemn assembly sustainings have taken place in the Conference Center near Temple Square in Salt Lake City.

-The most recent solemn assembly sustaining took place during the opening session of general conference on March 31, 2018, where Russell M. Nelson was sustained as the church's 17th president.
-Other changes in church leadership were presented for sustaining vote as part of the 2018 solemn assembly, and the process was split between Nelson's two counselors over two sessions.
-The business of the solemn assembly was conducted by Nelson's second counselor, Henry B. Eyring, in the Saturday morning session, with other changes presented by first counselor, Dallin H. Oaks, in the session on Saturday afternoon.
+The most recent solemn assembly took place during the opening session of general conference on April 4, 2026, where Dallin H. Oaks was sustained as the church's 18th president.
+The business of the solemn assembly, including the sustaining of newly called apostles Gérald Caussé and Clark G. Gilbert, was conducted by D. Todd Christofferson, second counselor in the First Presidency.

+This is the full list of solemn assemblies to sustain presidents of the LDS Church, with dates, church presidents, and locations: